Return to: College of Liberal Arts and Social Sciences

 As appropriate to their area of concentration, students are required to participate in program-sponsored music ensembles, theatre and dance productions, and art exhibitions.
 As part of their capstone experience, seniors in the Visual and Performing Arts program are required to organize and present their work in the form of a senior thesis exhibition (Visual Art), recital (Music) or production (Theatre and Dance).
 In order to be approved for graduation, all Visual and Performing Arts majors must also score at least 80% on their BFA thesis defense and paper.
 Graduating seniors must also undergo an exit interview with the department chair.

 All Savannah State Students are required to satisfactorily complete HUMN 1201 - Critical Thinking & Communication , as a prerequisite for graduation.
-Additionally, the general education curriculum Area C includes: HUMN 2011 - Humanities ; PHIL 2010 - Introduction to Philosophy ; and PHIL 2030 - Introduction to Ethics .
+Additionally, the general education curriculum Area C includes: HUMN 2011 - Humanities ; PHIL 2010 - Introduction to Philosophy ; PHIL 2030 - Introduction to Ethics and RELS 2050 - Religions of the World .

 Religious and Philosophical Studies courses are designed to provide students with a broad humanistic background in religion andphilosophy and to offer students expanded opportunities to pursue liberal studies.
 An area of concentration can be earned by completing 15 credit hours in PHIL and RELS courses, including PHIL 2010 .